LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

 ![](https://tva1.sinaimg.cn/large/0082zybply1gc6tyrq940j30c0080mx9.jpg)

-Let me to get this straight:
+Let me get this straight:

 1. First, we need to create a `Histogram` object.
 2. Then create x and y axes using two np-arrays.
 3. Fill the `Histogram` object.
 4. Get the x and y scales and weights.
-Note that this x is NOT same as the x in 2. (so is y).
+Note that this x is NOT the same as the x in 2. (so is y).
 The difference is the x in 2. is the observation-x; while, this x is the x-scale.
 5. Create a subplot.
-6. Plot color on mesh.
+6. Plot color on the mesh.
 Note that we need to use TRANSPOSE of weights to get the mesh.
 7. *Optional: create a color bar*.
 8. Show and/or save the figure.

-Follow the steps above and get your own simple 2D-histogram now!
+Follow the steps above and get your simple 2D-histogram now!

 ### Density Histogram